At a glance

 ECE 103 - Discrete Mathematics

 ECE 106 - Physics of Electrical Engineering 2

 ECE 155 - Engineering Design with Embedded Systems

 What other courses will you take?

 - See the range of courses available in Electrical and Computer Engineering.
-You can also view a list of the courses you’ll be required to take for your degree.

 By alternating school terms and paid co-op work terms throughout your degree, you can explore new career areas and types of employers as your career interests evolve.

 - Developer, Xtreme Labs Inc